scalableminds/webknossos/docs/tracing_ui.md

 Add labels with *Left Mouse Drag*.
 Remove labels with *Right Mouse Drag*.

-In the `Segmentation` tab on the right-hand side you can see the cell ID which are active, below your cursor, or in the middle of the viewport.
+In the `Segmentation` tab on the right-hand side, you can see the cell IDs which are active, below your cursor, or in the middle of the viewport.

 ![Adding labels with the Trace tool](./images/volume_trace.gif)
 ![Adding labels with the Brush tool](./images/volume_brush.gif)